WRDE-LD: History

 Throughout 2014, as WRDE began its affiliation with NBC, the station's cable coverage was expanded beyond Comcast to reach Mediacom, DirecTV and Dish Network customers in Sussex County, Delaware and Dorchester, Somerset, Wicomico and Worcester counties in Maryland.
 Most of the station's viewership comes via cable and satellite.

 In October 2016, WRDE-LD was purchased by SagamoreHill Broadcasting from Price Hill Television.

 On August 21, 2018, it was announced that WRDE would be sold to the Draper Holdings Business Trust, pending approval by the FCC; this would make WRDE a sister station to dual CBS/Fox affiliate WBOC-TV (channel 16).
 The sale was completed on January 1, 2019.

 In the spring of 2019, a simulcast of WRDE began being broadcast on WBOC-LD on channel 31.3 and on WSJZ-LD on channel 31.4.
 Also in 2019, the station moved its license from Rehoboth Beach to Salisbury; it had been the only major-network station licensed on the Delaware side of the market.
 On December 31, 2019, WRDE-LD moved from its transmitter south of Lewes to a new tower located in Laurel.
 The station moved from digital UHF channel 31 to UHF channel 26, and a simulcast of WBOC-LD's Telemundo subchannel was added, broadcasting on channel 42.2.

 On July 26, 2021, a simulcast of WBOC-LD's Antenna TV subchannel was added, broadcasting on 16.2.
-Starting in the fall of 2021, WRDE's programing began being repeated on its sister station WRUE-LD, a low-powered transmitter located in Pocomoke City.
+Starting in the fall of 2021, WRDE's programing began being repeated on its sister station WRUE-LD, a low-power transmitter located in Pocomoke City.
 In January 2022, the simulcast of WBOC-LD's Antenna TV subchannel was moved to 16.5.

-Programming

-Syndicated programming on WRDE-LD includes Tamron Hall, The Kelly Clarkson Show, The Ellen DeGeneres Show, Dr. Phil, You Bet Your Life, Wheel of Fortune, Jeopardy!, and Inside Edition; the latter two shows also air on sister station WBOC-TV.

-Until 2019, WRDE aired Major League Baseball games from the Philadelphia Phillies via fellow NBC station WCAU-TV in Philadelphia and college basketball, baseball and football games from the Atlantic Coast Conference through the Raycom Sports syndication service ACC Network.

-In addition to NBC programming, WRDE-LD operates the Delmarva market's Cozi TV affiliate on its LD2 subchannel.
-On weeknights, WRDE-LD2 also carries programs from the MyNetworkTV programming service, filling in programming for all time slots outside of the MyNetworkTV programming schedule with the Cozi TV schedule.
+On July 10, 2023, WRDE Coast TV unveiled its new brand identity as CoastTV.